FabriceCastel/gvcci/README.md

 3. ```python3 setup.py install``` to install the hasel dependency
 4. ```python3 extract.py path/to/image.jpg``` to run the program

-Running the program will print the generated color palette, generate an examples.html file with some previews that you can open in any web browser and a theme package in ```~/.gcvvi/themes/``` containing the image and the filled out template.
+Running the program will print the generated color palette, generate an examples.html file with some previews that you can open in any web browser and a theme package in ```~/.gcvvi/themes/``` containing the image and the filled out templates.

 ## Options

 `--background [auto|light|dark|<hex>]` - Defaults to `auto`, which can pick either a light or dark background depending on the image.
 The `light` and `dark` options have it pick either a light or a dark color from the image as the background, and `<hex>` allows you to specify a hex code to use as background color.

-`--template [file]` - Defaults to `./templates/iterm.itermcolors`.
+`--template [file|directory]` - Defaults to `./templates`.
 Specify which template to use when generating the output.
+If your argument is a file, that template file will be used.
+If it's a directory, all files in that directory will be used as templates.
 For more information regarding templates, refer to the Templates section below.

 *EXPERIMENTAL* macOS iTerm users with a recent version of iTerm can run ```iterm_lazy.sh [img_path]``` for an easy one-step extract palette + generate iTerm profile + update iTerm profile + update wallpaper.
+You will need a recent version of iTerm (one that supports dynamic profiles) for this to work.

 ## Roadmap/TODO List